Exit Planning for the People Behind the Business

 Key themes from national owner-readiness studies and exit reports include:

-• Many owners report that they felt emotionally unprepared for life after the exit even when financially secure
+• Many owners report feeling emotionally unprepared for life after the exit, even when financially secure.

 • Betsy’s background is in executive coaching combined with real experience in venture capital, mergers and acquisitions, and private equity-backed companies.
 She focuses on the leadership, identity, and human side of exit planning while collaborating with your financial and legal team.